BookStackApp/website/content/docs/admin/filesystem-permissions.md

 This section provides an approach for setting permissions for your BookStack instance, which allows updating by the login user while providing the web-server with the required permissions.

-The below makes the following assumptions, **you will need to change these parts** of the command to make it work for you:
+The below makes the following assumptions, **you will need to change these parts** of the commands to make it work for you:

 - Your normal login user (That you may run updates with) is called `barry`.
 - Your BookStack install folder is located at `/var/www/bookstack`.